AN

 Problem statement

-Library systems need more than a simple catalog.
-They require inventory tracking, category organization, transaction state management, borrowing cost logic, user roles, and a clean workflow for approvals, returns, and user activity history.
+Library systems need more than a catalog.
+They require inventory tracking, transaction state management, borrowing cost logic, user roles, and a clean workflow for approvals, returns, and activity history — without the complexity getting in the way of day-to-day use.

 Architecture breakdown

-• - Relational model design covering profiles, categories, books, costs, and transactions
+• - 5 relational models: profiles, categories, books, costs, and transactions — covering the full operational surface

-• - Borrowing engine with date-based cost calculation and debt-aware transaction logic
+• - Borrowing engine with date-based cost calculation, approval states, return handling, and debt-aware transaction logic

-• - Deployment-oriented Django setup with Gunicorn, WhiteNoise, and environment-driven infrastructure support
+• - Deployment-ready Django stack with Gunicorn, WhiteNoise, and environment-driven infrastructure support

 Tech stack explanation